-Due to its French history, Phnom Penh offers a variety of temples, palaces, and the remnants dating back from the French colonial history, if you decide to explore the city.
+Due to its French history, Phnom Penh offers a variety of temples, palaces, and the remnants dating back from French colonial history, if you decide to explore the city.

 Warnings & Dangers in Phnom Penh

 OVERALL RISK: MEDIUM

-Cambodia is a safe country for travellers as well as Phnom Penh.
+Cambodia is a safe country for travelers as well as Phnom Penh.
 Although it is not as dangerous as some other capital cities, it is important to take care and stick to marked paths.

 TRANSPORT & TAXIS RISK: HIGH

-The possible risks in the public transport are very high in relation to some other capital cities.
+The possible risks in public transport are very high in some other capital cities.
 Trains and buses, as well as train and bus stations, are the main destinations of pickpockets.
 The traffic is also chaotic, and traffic signs are not respected, so if you want to tour the city, it is better to avoid driving.

 PICKPOCKETS RISK: MEDIUM

 Bag snatching and pickpocketing are two real problems in Phnom Penh, and targets are both tourists and citizens.
-Areas around popular markets, tourist sites and crowded streets are the major destinations for thieves, but tourists need to be aware that they can strike any place.
+Areas around popular markets, tourist sites, and crowded streets are the major destinations for thieves, but tourists need to be aware that they can strike anyplace.

 NATURAL DISASTERS RISK: MEDIUM

-Typhoons, flooding and Tsunami happen frequently in Cambodia, so there is always a risk of them, particularly during the monsoon season.
+Typhoons, flooding, and Tsunami happen frequently in Cambodia, so there is always a risk of them, particularly during the monsoon season.
 There is no threat of erupting volcanoes or earthquakes.

 MUGGING RISK: MEDIUM

 Kidnapping and mugging have not been recorded in recent years.
 However, the potentiality exists, so remote areas of the city should be avoided as well as walking alone at night.

 TERRORISM RISK: LOW

-Considering the fact that terrorism is possible everywhere in the world and that the target cannot be predicted, you should look out for doubtful activity, even though Cambodia is not under terrorist threat.
+Because terrorism is possible everywhere in the world and that the target cannot be predicted, you should look out for doubtful activity, even though Cambodia is not under terrorist threat.

 SCAMS RISK: MEDIUM

-Scammers tend to take advantage of tourists performing different criminal acts on them, starting with unlocking the rented motorbike by their copy of the key, then by giving them fake and damaged banknotes or even driving them around the city, so as to increase the price of the ride.
+Scammers tend to take advantage of tourists performing different criminal acts on them, starting with unlocking the rented motorbike by their copy of the key, then by giving them fake and damaged banknotes or even driving them around the city, to increase the price of the ride.